Day 78: Colonial Knob and Spicer Forest

 Mana IslandShort for Te Mana o Kupe.
 According to Māori tradition, Kupe is the explorer who discovered New Zealand.

 We followed a dirt road uphill a little while longer, stopping at a bench marked “Jock’s Bonnie Brae” for a snack break.
 We hadn’t gone very far, but now, I’d effectively eaten nothing since last night, and I was hungry.
-(This time I had no problem keeping food down.) we might have stayed there a while longer, but it was a bit windy.
+(This time I had no problem keeping food down.) we might have stayed there a while longer, but it was quite windy.

 South Island